apache/opendal/docs/rfcs/0793-generic-kv-services.md

 +-------+-------------------------------------------+----------------------------------------------+
 ```

-### Index
+### Entry

-Keys in the file index scope are designed to store the file index of the file.
-Following is the layout of an encoded file index key.
+Keys in the file index scope are designed to store the entry of the file.
+Following is the layout of an encoded file
+entry key.

 ```text
 + 1byte +<----------------- 8bytes ---------------->+<-------------- dynamic size ---------------->+